 Sergey Nivens - Fotolia

 For years, Southeast Asian logistics company Ninja Van has been relying on a public cloud infrastructure service to power its operational systems that work out delivery routes and assign packages.
-But as its business grew, it has had to contend with a growing cloud bill.
+But as its business has grown, it has had to contend with a growing cloud bill.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.